corydolphin/flask-cors/README.rst

 Resource specific CORS
 ^^^^^^^^^^^^^^^^^^^^^^

-Alternatively, a list of resources and associated settings for CORS can be supplied, selectively enables CORS support on a set of paths on your app.

-Note: this resources parameter can also be set in your application's config.
+Alternatively, you can specify CORS options on a resource and origin level of granularity by passing a dictionary as the 'resources' option, mapping paths to a set of options.

 .. code:: python